312 pages ~ 181 photos and maps

 Around the world touching eighty countries

 Jason was three, Jerome just two when the Four J’s began a journey into the unknown with little sailing experience.
-Frightened and unsure, there were mountainous obstacles to overcome while our sea roving life took us around the world, touching eighty countries in an odyssey that lasted not the one year imagined, but the next fifteen.
+Frightened and unsure, there were mountainous obstacles to overcome, while their sea roving life took them around the world, touching eighty countries, while running Banyandah School, which took their sons all the way to their final year of high school.

 “Great reading!
 Felt I was experiencing some of the world beautiful places.
 Also learnt something about sailing and decisions one has to make to be safe.”